Wanted: Global Ideas for a Healthier U.S.

-For the first time, the Robert Wood Johnson Foundation (RWJF) has issued an open solicitation asking for global ideas to help build a Culture of Health in the U.S. Karabi Acharya, who directs the Foundation’s new efforts to learn from overseas, tells us more about this opportunity, RWJF’s vision, and her own connection to the work.
+For the first time, the Robert Wood Johnson Foundation (RWJF) has issued a solicitation asking for global ideas to help build a Culture of Health in the U.S. Karabi Acharya, who directs the Foundation’s new efforts to learn from overseas, tells us more about this opportunity, RWJF’s vision, and her own connection to the work.

 Nicole: Give us the basics: RWJF is not turning its attention overseas, right?